oneki/oneki.github.io/docs/framework/form/020_wrapper.md

 The **[field](./field#field)** method provided by **[useForm](./use-form)** is the simplest way to register a field with a form because it's not necessary to modify the component as soon as it accepts the common props **`name`**, **`value`**, **`onChange`** and **`onBlur`**
 The downside of this method is that it's not very performant as it rerenders the field anytime any value is changed.

-**OnekiJS** comes with a wrapper for each React core form component.
+**Oneki.js** comes with a wrapper for each React core form component.
 These wrappers will register automatically the field and provide additional props to specify validators in a more "React way".
 Internally, they leverage the **[useField](./field#usefield)** hook

 | Core component | Wrapper      |
 | -------------- | ------------ |